Dark is an exception among TV shows

 This show has the same premise as Stranger Things but a completely different tone.
 The same choral cast and mysterious narrative of Lost but a more refined approach.
-It recalls other famous movies like Back To the Future (November 12 is no coincidence) and Donnie Darko (time travels and Mikkel’s skeleton costume).
-Moreover, it’s one of the European Netflix offerings (together with the Spanish La Casa de Papel) that have turned into instant successes.
+It recalls famous movies like Back To The Future (November 12 is no coincidence) and Donnie Darko (time travels and Mikkel’s skeleton costume).
+Moreover, it’s one of the European Netflix offerings (together with the Spanish La Casa de Papel) that has become an instant success.

 The team behind Dark’s success